developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***Reset To Default*** is chosen, the behavior performed when the specified key is pressed while the keyboard state associated with the specified Mapping table is active be reset back to its defaults.
 This effectively removes any prior mapping of that key in that state and return the key to its standard behavior in that state.

-### Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code
+### Action Add Mapping Behavior Type Send Key Code

 This Managed Configuration allows an Administrator using an EMM to specify the key code that is sent as the behavior for a specified key a specified state when the value ***Send Key Code*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type**.

-### Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code Alt
+### Action Add Mapping Behavior Type Send Key Code Alt

 This Managed Configuration allows an Administrator using an EMM to alter how a key code is sent as the behavior for a specified key a specified state when the value ***Send Key Code*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type** and should be specified only if the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code** is specified.